tasb/devops-advanced/labs/lab-01.md

 Take same time to review the content of each file and understand what each one does.
 On workflows, check how the triggers are set up and how the jobs are defined.

 Review that there is some steps that will be executed based on conditions, life if the trigger is a pull request or a push on a specific branch.

+Since this repo is a public repo, GitHub will run automatically DependaBot to check for new versions of your dependencies and create pull requests to update them.
+This is a good practice to keep your code updated and secure.

 ### Step 08: Create a new issue